 Watch Our Most Popular Tour Videos

-To put the size of the Mormon Tabernacle Choir tour into perspective, it helps to know a few important facts:
+To put the size of The Tabernacle Choir at Temple Square tour into perspective, it helps to know a few important facts:

 - The Choir, Orchestra, and guests travel with about 1,200 pieces of luggage.

 - Eleven buses and multiple trucks are used to transport the entire touring company and equipment.

 - In addition to approximately 300 Choir members, 65 Orchestra members accompany the tour.

 The impact of the Choir's music cannot be understated.
 While on tour, the Choir and Orchestra perform for thousands of people wherever they go—hearts are touched through the spirit and power of its music, and a lifelong impact will be made on audiences.